Mutuba/Sms-App/README.md

 # README

-An app that schedules a mock sms that later sent out at a time specified by user
+An app that schedules a mock sms that is later sent out at a time specified by user

 You can create a mock sms with the following sample payload: